Available in Synthese: https://rdcu.be/b7VNz

 Available on PhilPapers: https://philpapers.org/archive/VANCMA-6.pdf

 Causal models provide a framework for making counterfactual predictions, making them useful for evaluating the truth conditions of counterfactual sentences.
-However, current causal models for counterfactual semantics face logical limitations compared to the alternative similarity-based approaches: they only apply to a limited subset of counterfactuals and the connection to counterfactual logic is not straightforward.
-This paper offers a causal framework for the semantics of counterfactuals which improves upon these logical issues.
-It extends the causal approach to counterfactuals to handle more complex counterfactuals, including backtracking counterfactuals and those with logically complex antecedents.
-It also uses the notion of causal worlds to define a selection function and shows that this selection function satisfies familiar logical properties.
-While some limitations still arise, especially regarding counterfactuals which require breaking the laws of the causal model, this model improves upon many of the existing logical limitations of causal models.
+However, current causal models for counterfactual semantics face limitations compared to the alternative similarity-based approach: they only apply to a limited subset of counterfactuals and the connection to counterfactual logic is not straightforward.
+This paper argues that these limitations arise from the theory of interventions where intervening on variables requires changing structural equations rather than the values of variables.
+Using an alternative theory of exogenous interventions, this paper extends the causal approach to counterfactuals to handle more complex counterfactuals, including backtracking counterfactuals and those with logically complex antecedents.
+The theory also validates familiar principles of counterfactual logic and offers an explanation for counterfactual disagreement and backtracking readings of forward counterfactuals.

 Conditional probability is often used to represent the probability of the conditional.
 However, triviality results suggest that the thesis that the probability of the conditional always equals conditional probability leads to untenable conclusions.
 In this paper, I offer an interpretation of this thesis in a possible worlds framework, arguing that the triviality results make assumptions at odds with the use of conditional probability.
 I argue that these assumptions come from a theory called the operator theory and that the rival restrictor theory can avoid these problematic assumptions.
 In doing so, I argue that recent extensions of the triviality arguments to restrictor conditionals fail, making assumptions which are only justified on the operator theory.